rbkhmrcr/sigma-gadgets/readme.md

 groth-kohlweiss ring signatures in solidity with backend in go!
 The paper can be found [here](https://eprint.iacr.org/2014/764).
-Signatures are logarithmic in number of participants, and can be altered from the paper constuction to require only the random oracle model (rather than existing in the common reference or random string models).
+Signatures are logarithmic in number of participants, and can be altered from the paper construction to require only the random oracle model (rather than existing in the common reference or random string models).